rsyncOSX/RsyncUIdocs/content/post/compile.md

 `make clean & make`

-After the compiling is completed the RsyncOSX.app is build and saved in:
+After the compiling is completed the RsyncUI.app is build and saved in:

 `RsyncUI/Build/Products/Release/RsyncUI.app`